johnhunter/oo/README.md

 *	We have a factory for constructors that initialize instances.

 And all without any classes - because of course they don't exist.

+## Performance issues ##

+In static compiled languages, like Java, deep inheritance chains are common.
+Inheritance is resolved during compilation and has no impact on run-time performance.
+In Javascript inheritance is resolved at *invocation* so deep chains have a run-time performance impact.
+Newer JITing interpreters do a good job of mitigation, but you should avoid deep inheritance where feasible and use more delegation or mixins.

 ## License ##